MicrosoftDocs/biztalk-docs/biztalk/adapters-and-accelerators/accelerator-hl7/step-14-publish-the-orchestration-as-a-web-service.md

 ---
 description: "Learn more about: Step 14: Publish the Orchestration as a Web Service"
-title: "Step 14: Publish the Orchestration as a Web Service | Microsoft Docs" ms.custom: "" ms.date: "06/08/2017"
+title: "Step 14: Publish the Orchestration as a Web Service"

+ms.date: "06/08/2017"
-ms.prod: "biztalk-server"
+ms.prod: biztalk-server
-ms.reviewer: ""

-ms.suite: ""
-ms.tgt_pltfrm: ""
-ms.topic: "article"
+ms.topic: article
 helpviewer_keywords:
   - "Web services, publishing"
   - "publishing, orchestrations"